james-o-johnstone/1forge-haskell/README.md

 An API key is required which can be obtained from https://1forge.com/forex-data-api and entered in the apiKey variable in src/Client.hs.

-See Main.hs for example usage.
+See app/Main.hs for example usage.